Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

-To maintain consistency in the evaluation of various planners, we allow Text2Motion, \scgs{}, and \imgs{} to generate $k=5$ skills $\pi^k_h$ at each timestep $h$.
-Thus, every search iteration of Text2motion considers five possible extensions to the current running sequence of skills $\pi_{1:h-1}$.
-Similarly, \hm{} generates $k=5$ skill sequences.
+To maintain consistency in the evaluation of various planners, we allow \ttm{}, \scgs{}, and \imgs{} to generate $K=5$ skills $\{\psi^1_t, \ldots, \psi^K_t\}$ at each timestep $t$.
+Thus, every search iteration of \se{} considers five possible extensions to the current running sequence of skills $\psi_{1:t-1}$.
+Similarly, \sh{} generates $K=5$ skill sequences.

-As described in the methods, skills are selected via a combined usefulness and geometric feasibility score:
+As described in Section~\ref{sec:greedy-search}, skills are selected at each timestep $t$ via a combined usefulness and geometric feasibility score:

-where Text2Motion uses policy sequence optimization to compute $S_{\text{geo}}$ while \scgs{} and \imgs{} use the current value function estimate $V^{\pi_h}(s_h) = \operatorname{E}_{a_h\sim\pi_h}[Q^{\pi_h}(s_h, a_h)]$.
-We find that in both cases, taking $S_{\text{llm}}(\pi_h)$ to be the SoftMax log-probability score produces a \textit{winner-takes-all} effect, causing the planner to omit highly feasible skills simply because their associated log-probability was marginally lower than the LLM-likelihood of another skill.
+where \ttm{}, \se{}, and \sh{} use geometric feasilibity planning (details below in Appendix~\ref{appx-sub:taps-geometric-planning}) to compute $S_{\text{geo}}(\psi_t)$, while \scgs{} and \imgs{} use the current value function estimate $V^{\pi_t}(s_t) = \operatorname{E}_{a_t\sim\pi_t}[Q^{\pi_t}(s_t, a_t)]$.
+We find that in both cases, taking $S_{\text{llm}}(\psi_t)$ to be the SoftMax log-probability score produces a winner-takes-all effect, causing the planner to omit highly feasible skills simply because their associated log-probability was marginally lower than the LLM-likelihood of another skill.
 Thus, we dampen the SoftMax operation with a $\beta$-coefficient to balance the ranking of skills based on both feasibility and usefulness.
-We found $\beta=0.3$ to work well in our setup.
+We found $\beta=0.3$ to work well.